ostis-ai/py-sc-kpm/README.md

 ### Getting by role relation

+For getting element by address and role relation edge use:

 ```python
 def get_element_by_role_relation(src: ScAddr, rrel_node: ScAddr) -> ScAddr: ...
 ```

-Get target by node and role relation edge

 ```python
 from sc_kpm import sc_types, ScKeynodes